defcronyke/gitcid/README.md

    .gc/new-git-server.sh -h
    ```

-   - Interactive version with confirmation:
+   - Install or update some git servers, with a confirmation prompt before installing:

    ```shell
    .gc/new-git-server.sh git1 git2 gitlab
    ```

-   - Interactive version, open web browser to GitWeb pages when finished:
+   - Install or update some git servers with a confirmation prompt.
+Open a web browser tab for each available GitWeb server page found on your network when finished:

    ```shell
    .gc/new-git-server.sh -o git1 git2 gitlab